Table Of Contents

 Your toilet has a blockage, and you have to rush to unclog it.
 At times you are able to unclog your toilet correctly, but not others.
 Perhaps we can assist by outlining three typical blunders that people make while attempting to unclog their toilet.

-Mistake One: Using the incorrect type of plunger
+Mistake one: Using the incorrect type of plunger

 As previously mentioned, plungers are classified into two types: a cup plunger and a flange plunger.
 The extension flange is located on the bell-shaped rubber end of the flange plunger.
 This design aids the plunger in building a better seal on the drain, allowing you to exert more pressure when plunging.
 So, no flange = little pressure = trouble unclogging the toilet.